 P.O.
 Box 105281

-For security purposes, you will have to confirm your:
+For security purposes, you will have to confirm certain pieces of personal information.

-Once you receive your reports, take the time to thoroughly go through them.
-You want to ensure everything is accurate.
+Once you receive your reports, take the time to thoroughly review them.
+You want to ensure everything on your report is accurate.
 Make sure any accounts listed under your name are accurate, with the proper balance and information.
 Be on the lookout for any accounts that you didn’t open and may be the result of identity theft or fraud.

-Gather any documents, invoices, or statements that can prove your dispute.
+Gather any documents, invoices and/or statements that can back up your dispute if you find errors on any of your credit reports.
 You will want to send copies of these documents with your dispute letter(s), while you keep the originals.

-Your best bet is to use the Federal Trade Commission’s two dispute letter templates:
+Your best bet is to use the Federal Trade Commission’s dispute letter templates and send:

 - A letter to the credit reporting agency you’re filing the dispute with